alphaanywhere/Alpha-Anywhere-Webinars/README.md

 ### A webinar is missing.
 How do I get the components?

-Send us an email at guides@alphasoftware.com with the webinar date to request components for past webinars not included listed here.
+If the files are missing for a 2022 webinar, send us an email at guides@alphasoftware.com with the webinar date to request components.
 We'll do our best to find them, but sometimes they're not available.
+Unfortunately, components from 2021 and prior are no longer available if they're not listed here.